-The Bosu Home Balance Trainer comes in either blue or pink with a black platform and six black feet.
+The BOSU Home Balance Trainer comes in a range of striking colors.
+These include bright blue, bright pink, purple & gray, purple & lime green, or red & black with a black platform and six black feet.
 With a 26″ diameter, its bladder (rubber dome) weighs 6 1/2 pounds, making its total weight around 14 pounds.

 This version has an upper user weight capacity of 300 pounds, and it comes with a 90-day warranty.

 Included with your purchase are a 4-in-1 Workout DVD and a second DVD containing two workouts from the Xplode series.
 You will also receive a BOSU Ball Owner’s Manual and a foot pump.

 BOSU Pro Balance Trainer